-The Complete Guide to Business Funding from QuickBooks Capital
+QuickBooks Capital: Review and Complete Guide to Business Funding

 Small business owners have a variety of reasons they need funding: maybe you have some cash flow gaps because of long payment terms from your customers.
 Or, maybe you’re ready to take the next step in your business and expand.
 Whatever the case, finding funding can seem difficult, especially if you’re a small business without much history.
 But there are options available, including QuickBooks funding through their product QuickBooks Capital, offered by Intuit Financing Inc.

-QuickBooks now offers small businesses the option to apply for funding without leaving their account.
-Because many small business owners don’t qualify for financing from traditional lenders like banks, they now offer term loans tailored to this group.
-The loans range from $5,000 and $150,000 with terms from 6 to 18 months.
-You can compare the costs of weekly and monthly loan payments so that you can make payments minimize interest while maximizing your cash flow in QuickBooks.
+QuickBooks offers small businesses the option to apply for multiple funding options at once.
+This service saves many small business owners valuable time they’d spend applying for funding with a bunch of institutions (including QuickBooks Capital) by showing them offers they likely already qualify for based on a soft credit check.
+The loans range from $1,500 and $150,000 with repayment terms from 6 to 18 months.
+You can compare the costs of weekly and monthly loan payments so that you can make payments to minimize interest while maximizing your cash flow in QuickBooks.